tagshelfsrl/dotnet-alfred-api-wrapper/README.md

 The `TagShelf.Alfred.ApiWrapper` is a comprehensive .NET library designed to facilitate seamless interactions with the Alfred API.
 It's tailored to support a wide range of .NET applications, from modern .NET Core and .NET Standard projects to legacy .NET Framework 4.7.2 applications, providing a robust, strongly-typed interface for efficient development.

-It provides a robust, strongly-typed interface for efficient development, with specialized domains for handling Files, Deferred Sessions, Tags, Jobs and Data Points.
+It provides a robust, strongly-typed interface for efficient development, with specialized domains for handling Deferred Sessions, Files, Jobs and Data Points.

 ## Alfred